Best Monster Cookies Recipe (Thick & Chewy)

 Freezing

 Place completely cooled cookies in a freezer-safe container or resealable bag and freeze for up to 3 months.
+Or freeze the dough balls until hard and place them in a freezer safe container.
+To bake from frozen you may need to add a few extra minutes to the baking time.

-Monster Cookies cooling on a wire rack.
+Monster cookies on a wire rack.

 Best Monster Cookies Recipe